Bobby Wagner ‘humbled.’ Not just by his Seahawks all-time tackles mark, but his seniority

 Bobby Wagner is, in his word, “humbled.”

-“I hope that number continues to grow as I play here,” the All-Pro linebacker said after his six tackles—plus one sack on a middle blitz—helped Seattle (6-2) beat Atlanta 27-20.
+“I hope that number continues to grow as I play here,” the All-Pro linebacker said after his six tackles—plus one sack on a middle blitz—helped Seattle (6-2) beat Atlanta 27-20 on Sunday.

 That leaves him with 991 tackles in 7 1/2 NFL seasons, all for Seattle, heading into this weekend’s home game against Tampa Bay (2-5).